Chappe telegraph: Use and misuse

 A Chappe Telegraph dispatch sent on 24 August 1838 from Paris to Toulouse announcing the birth of the first son of the Duc d'Orléans.
 The message was transmitted in two and a half hours.

 The towers were effective in allowing news to travel quickly around France.
 The first military use of the system was made to report the recapture from Austrian forces of the cities of Le Quesnoy on 15 August 1794 and the town of Condé-sur-l'Escaut on 30 August 1794.
 The news of these victories was known by the National Convention in Paris within a few minutes.

 Private parties also took steps to profit from the rapid communications offered by the Chappe telegraph.
-Between 1834 and 1836, the telegraph was used by two Bordeaux businessmen, the brothers François and Joseph Blanc, to receive information on Paris Stock Exchange annuity prices before anyone else.
-The use was discovered in 1836 and the two brothers spent time in jail awaiting trial but were ultimately found not guilty because there was no law against this behaviour, although they did have to pay a fine for bribing some of the telegraph operators.
+Between 1834 and 1836, the telegraph was used by two Bordeaux businessmen, the brothers François and Louis-Joseph Blanc, to receive information on Paris Stock Exchange annuity prices before anyone else.
+This was discovered in 1836 and the two brothers spent time in jail awaiting trial but were ultimately found not guilty because there was no law against this behaviour.
+However, they did have to pay a fine for bribing some of the telegraph operators.

+Decline

+The Chappe telegraph system continued to be used for decades, but its decline began when the first electric telegraph line, based on International Morse code, was set up in 1845.
+The last signal from a Chappe telegraph was sent in 1854.